 If you’re looking for a family summer event that’s a little different, or an extra activity after your beach trip, the Festival is the place to go.
 It’s also a world-famous destination where you can surround yourself with amazing local art and a wide variety of family fun.

-There are art-themed fashion shows, tribute bands, kid-friendly story times with costumed storytellers for the 5 and under set, a jazz, chocolate and wine event for the over-21 set, a concert series that includes tribute band night… even an art and yoga class on Fridays at 1PM.
+There are art-themed fashion shows, tribute bands, kid-friendly story times with costumed storytellers for the 5 and under set, a jazz, chocolate and wine event for the over-21 set, a concert series that includes tribute band night… even an art and yoga class.

 The Festival’s Art Center has daily workshops on printmaking, ceramics and mixed media that are open to everyone, and there are special Youth Arts Education classes that take place at 1PM and 3PM on the weekdays.